Do Visa Holders Need Health Insurance in NZ?

 Options:

-- Travel insurance: $40-$80/month, basic coverage
+- Travel insurance: typically the lowest-cost option, basic coverage

 - Hybrid plans: Travel insurance + NZ health add-on